ten-protocol/ten-whitepaper/consensus.md

 Example: _R_15[Alice, 100, 102, 20]_ means the generation is 15, the Aggregator is _Alice_, the generation of the L1 bock used as proof is 100, the generation of the L1 bock that included the rollup is 102, and the nonce equals 20.

 ## The Canonical Chain
-The POBI protocol allows any Aggregator to publish rollups to the management contract, so short-lived forks are a normal part of the protocol.
+The POBI protocol allows any Aggregator to publish rollups to the Management Contract, so short-lived forks are a normal part of the protocol.
 The forks cannot be long-living during normal functioning because the ObscuroVM running inside the TEE of every node deterministically selects one of the forks as the canonical chain and only append a rollup on top of that.
 Because the logic is identical on all nodes and the TEEs receive all the relevant content of the L1 blocks, there cannot be any competing forks more than one rollup deep unless there is a hack.

 The rules for the canonical chain:
 1. The genesis rollup is part of the canonical chain and will be included in a block by the first Aggregator.